daren996/MinhashSketch/README.md

 ## Improvements when implementing the algorithm
-When meeting with Prof. Buhler, I got several tips about the implemention.
+When meeting with Prof. Buhler, I got several tips about the implement.

 ### Simplify the process of taking k-mers subsequence